tom-michaelson/copilot-bootcamp-2/docs/functional-requirements.md

 4. **Mark task as Complete**
    - Users can mark a task as completed
+   - Users can only delete tasks once they are completed.

 5. **Sort tasks**
    - Users can sort tasks in whatever order they would like
+   - Sorting should be done in a drag and drop interface